 When you host your website on the NGINX web server, it will handle the client request, but when the request is not fulfilled, it will return an error.

-This error will be displayed to a user via a basic HTML page with the error code (404, 403, 500, 503), as shown below.
+This error will be displayed to a user via a basic HTML page with the error codes (404, 403, 500, and 503) as shown below.

-To do that, you need to create a custom HTML page and specify it in error_page directive of the NGINX configuration file, which will be used as the URI to serve the custom error page for the specified error in the configuration file.
+To do that, you need to create a custom HTML page and specify it in the error_page directive of the NGINX configuration file, which will be used as the URI to serve the custom error page for the specified error in the configuration file.

 Prerequisites